nonamed01/pam_havebeenpwned/README.md

 # Module options

 	* debug.
-If present, you will get debugging messages through /var/log/auth.log
+If set, you will get debugging messages through /var/log/auth.log

 	* minlen.
 The minimum password length.
-By default, 6 characters.
+By default, 6 characters (hard-coded).

-	EXAMPLE:
+	* seen.
+If set, it will print the number of times this password has been seen.

+	EXAMPLES:

 	password requisite pam_havebeenpwned.so minlen=8 debug
+	password requisite pam_havebeenpwned.so minlen=12 seen

 # Screenshot